- Code ASIA2060

 Requisite and Incompatibility

-An introductory knowledge of Asian societies, Asian religions, or the fields of history, politics, or anthropology indicated by the completion of two introductory courses in Asian Societies and Histories, or two introductory courses in history, politics or anthropology is desirable.
+An introductory knowledge of Asian studies and/or the field of security studies, as indicated by the completion of two introductory courses in relevant areas, is desirable.

 Tuition fees are for the academic year indicated at the top of the page.